1997 Indianapolis 500: Race schedule

-The 1997 race was the last to use the three-week/four-weekend, 23-day month-of-May schedule established in the mid-1970s.
-Practice started on Saturday, 22 days before the race.
-It was also the last to use the traditional four days of time trials, along with the original four-day qualifying format that dated to 1952.
+The 1997 race was the last to use the three-week/four-weekend, month-of-May schedule (23 days) established in the mid-1970s.
+Practice started on Saturday, twenty-two days before the race.
+It was also the last to use the traditional four days of time trials, a format that dated back to 1952.

 A few days before the race, a fire swept through the storage hangar housing the floats for the 500 Festival Parade, slated for May 24 in downtown Indianapolis.
 Only four floats were spared; Buddy Lazier's 1996 winning car escaped the fire only because the museum had decided to wait a few days before delivering it to the float staging area.
 The parade went on as scheduled, but in a slightly retooled format.